 Okay, so you need to sleep for two… but can you manage it?
 As tired as you may be, just being pregnant can make it tougher to get your rest.
 Here’s what may be conspiring against your need to sleep:

-Sleep disorders.
-Even if you never had such sleep issues as restless leg syndrome or obstructive sleep apnea, you may find they crop up when you’re pregnant, further keeping you from a good night’s sleep.
+- Sleep disorders.
+Even if you never had such sleep issues as restless leg syndrome or obstructive sleep apnea, you may find they crop up when you’re pregnant, further keeping you from a good night’s rest.

-Growing girth.
+- Growing girth.
 No way around it, your expanding midsection will make it tougher to settle in comfortably.
-And as your uterus grows and presses on other pelvic organs, you can expect to hit the bathroom at least once or twice per night.
+As your uterus grows and presses on other pelvic organs, you can expect to hit the bathroom at least once or twice per night.